-Runoff from the project site will discharge via sheet flow at the northeastern corner of the property.
-The storm water travels via overland flow to an unnamed stream approximately 450 feet northeast of the property line.
+Runoff from the project site will discharge via sheet flow to the southwestern corner of the property.
+The storm water travels via a combination of overland flow, roadside ditches, and storm infrastructure to Pages Branch that ultimately flows into the Cumberland River.

-Project construction activities will consist of site grading and construction of the proposed upgrades to the property.
+Project construction activities will consist of site grading and construction of the proposed development.
 Construction phase pollutant sources anticipated at the site are disturbed (exposed) soil, vehicle fuels and lubricants, chemicals associated with building construction, and building materials.
 Without adequate control there is the potential for each type of pollutant to be transported by stormwater.